 Management is not something you “just do intuitively” and it will work out by itself.
 Instead, management is a craft that you can - and should - learn.
 It’s about knowing the right tools and approaches and learning skills that help you to lead a productive, happy and motivated team.
 In this post, we visualize these skills as a “Skill Tree” like in a video game.
 Have a look.
 It will be fun and insightful!

 - Visualizing management tools as a “Skill Tree” like in a role-playing game is fun.
 It’s a nerdy way of looking at management skills.
 And I like the notion of “leveling up” those skills.

 - Hence, the Skill Tree is not supposed to be accurate.
 I know it’s not a tree in the mathematical sense.
 The order, arrows, and skill distribution over the tiers are not reflecting a hard precondition but should be read more as a priority and differentiation between the basics and more advanced topics.
 Again, this way of visualization is about fun.

-- Not every item in the tree is a “skill” in a stricter sense .
-Sometimes it’s a tool, technique, topic, notion, mindset, or something that you just do.
+- Not every item in the tree is a “skill” in a stricter sense.
+Sometimes it’s a tool, technique, topic, notion, mindset, or something you just do.
 Some are easy to implement some are hard to establish.

 - The Skill Tree focuses on people management.
-Other management topics are not covered like delivery, processes, organization, career ladder, information exchange, and project management.
+Other management topics like delivery, processes, organization, career ladder, information exchange, and project management are not covered.

-The Skill Tree is an overview of the different topics that are relevant for leading people.
-Some skills are only a simple action that you can just do.
-Some skills are huge topics where entire books are written about.
+The Skill Tree is an overview of the different topics relevant to leading people.
+Some skills are only simple actions that you can just do, some skills are huge topics where entire books are written about.
 In every case, this is just the starting point for your journey.
 That’s why I focus on a brief description and pointing you to further resources that you can use to dive deeper into a topic.